dsolovay/Helix.Docs/helix/principles/architecture-principles/layers.rst

-Even though layers are a conceptual construct in the architecture, layers are physically described in the implementation by folders in the filesystem, Visual Studio and Sitecore, along with namespaces in code and layers defines in which direction modules can depend on other modules.
+Even though layers are a conceptual construct in the architecture, layers are physically described in the implementation by folders in the filesystem, Visual Studio and Sitecore, along with namespaces in code.
+The layer construct defines in which direction modules can depend on other modules.

 Layers helps control the direction of dependencies – the importance of which is described by the Stable Dependencies Principle or SDP, which is